BIPES/BIPES/docs/core/ui.rst

 The panels
 -----------------------------

-The language, notification and channel panels are all inherited from the ``panel`` class.
+The account, notification and channel panels are all inherited from the ``panel`` class.

 .. js:autoclass:: ui.panel
    :short-name:
    :members:
    :private-members:

-.. js:autoclass:: ui.language
+.. js:autoclass:: ui.account
    :short-name:
    :members:
    :private-members: